 Market risk is the potential change in an instrument's value caused by fluctuations in interest rates.
 Our primary market risk exposure is fluctuations in interest rates.
-Monitoring and managing this risk is a continual process carried out by our Board of Directors and senior management.
+Monitoring and managing this risk is a continual process carried out by our senior management.
 We manage our market risk based on an ongoing assessment of trends in interest rates and economic developments, giving consideration to possible effects on both total return and reported earnings.